mjhoy/asfaltics_pdf_gen/README.md

-The basic idea is to download all `.htm` files into an `html/` directory, and then to run the files through the tool `wkhtmltopdf` to produce pdfs in the `pdf` directory.
+The basic idea is to download all `.htm` files into an `html/` directory, and then to run the files through the tool `wkhtmltopdf` to produce pdfs in a `pdfs/` directory.

 The `Makefile` here describes the recipes for doing these things.